 Multi-gig internet refers to residential broadband plans with speeds exceeding 1 Gbps (1,000 Mbps).
-As fiber providers like Frontier, AT&T, and Google Fiber deploy next-generation network technology, speeds of 2 Gbps, 5 Gbps, and even 7 Gbps are becoming available to consumers.
+As fiber providers like Frontier, AT&T, and Google Fiber deploy next-generation network technology, speeds of 2 Gbps, 5 Gbps, and even 7 Gbps are becoming available to consumers across the United States.

 But who actually needs multi-gig internet?
-This guide explains the technology, equipment requirements, real-world use cases, and whether upgrading beyond 1 Gbps makes sense for your household.
+This guide explains the technology, equipment requirements, real-world use cases, cost analysis, and whether upgrading beyond 1 Gbps makes sense for your household in 2026.

 What Makes Multi-Gig Different from Gigabit